 How To Brood Broad-Breasted Turkey Poults

-Brooding day old poults is very much like brooding day old chicks but with a few little adjustments to ensure the health and well being of your new little ones.
+Brooding day-old poults is very much like brooding day-old chicks but with a few little adjustments to ensure the health and well-being of your new little ones.
 Most often poults will be fully feathered and will be ready to move into their outdoor housing around 6-7 weeks of age.
-But until they are fully feathered they need to be kept in a draft free, temperature controlled brooder space protected from predators and supplied with fresh food and water.
-Watch our video on setting up a brooder, here.
+But until they are fully feathered they need to be kept in a draft-free, temperature-controlled brooder space protected from predators and supplied with fresh food and water.

 During the first weeks, your new poults will need to be kept at a much higher air temperature than at which you would be comfortable.
 I recommend setting up their brooder space at least 24 hours prior to their arrival so that you have plenty of time to make any necessary adjustments before they arrive.
 Your brooder is their temporary home and should consist of the following:

 - A plastic tote, stock tank, wooden box, cardboard box or swimming pool…something with solid sides to help prevent drafts and keep your poults contained.
 If it has been used for poultry previously, scrub with 10% bleach solution and allow to dry before new babies are introduced.

 - Pine shavings or similar bedding material.
 Do not use newspaper in your brooder.
 It is too slick for baby poults to get a foothold and can cause a condition called “spraddle-leg.”

 - A heat source for keeping the brooder at the proper temperature.
 This is often in the form of a 125-250 watt heat bulb.
 The height you hang this bulb will result in the temperature.
 Raise or lower it until the temperature inside your brooder is where you need it.